MartinatorTime/Cloudflare-adblock-py/README.md

 Automatic add gatway lists and rules to Cloudflare

-In create-upload.py edit to your block list location.

 Every day at 2PM Update blocked domain list and upload to Gateway

+In create-upload.py edit to your block list location, will get in worflow logs below python script
 ## TNX for code

 - [@X-rays5](https://github.com/X-rays5/cloudflare_adblock)